 Ask yourself: "What are the main tasks for my next project?"
 If you answer with responses such as, "begin requisition," "send notification letter," or "log hours," ask yourself another question.
 "Is what I am describing actually a project?"
 Are you sure that it is not in fact a process that you are describing that just happens to have steps with due dates associated with them?

 Process vs Project Venn Diagram

-Traditionally, enterprise projects are one-off major endeavors that have resources dedicated to unique tasks that are specific to that one endeavor, as the Venn diagram above shows.
+Traditionally, enterprise projects are one-off major endeavors that have resources dedicated to unique tasks that are specific to that one endeavor.
 When I think of a project, I think of things like replacing an office phone system or switching corporate health care providers.
 Basically, traditional projects are endeavors that are not part of the regular operational processes of the business.

 The point here is that different people define "projects" and therefore "project management" differently.
 That said, when starting a project using project management software, it is important to define what your specific needs are and what type of "project" you are taking on.
 What I have found is that a lot of project management mistakes are made at the very beginning during the planning phases.
 As you might imagine, having project team managers and team members who all have different ideas as to what a project is could prove to be problematic.
 Here are three pointers to help keep you on track to a solid foundation when working with project management software.

 As I mentioned before, more often than not when I ask a client to start listing off some main project tasks for me, they will say things like "feed client information into computer", "send kick-off letter", "request references", etc.

 When I see this happening, I follow up the description with something like, "Okay, how many times do you do this per month?"
 The client then informs me that they do this "project" all the time.